concourse/registry-image-resource/README.md

 * `tag`: *Optional.
 Default `latest`.* The name of the tag to monitor and publish to.

+* `tag_filter`: *Optional.* A regular expression that matches tags on the repository.
+  The regex must have exactly one capture group and that group must capture valid semantic versions. `tag` is still required if you want to push images.

 * `username` and `password`: *Optional.* A username and password to use when authenticating to the registry.
 Must be specified for private repos or when using `put`.